 A 2017 study conducted by Brightfield Group and HelloMD looked at 2,400 members of the HelloMD community to determine how they were using CBD and the effects it was having on them.
 HelloMD is an online community that brings cannabis patients and doctors together to discuss cannabis issues.
 Brightfield Group studies consumption trends and demand inside the cannabis industry and is committed to providing the most accurate data available.

-More recently, in April 2019, a CBD survey by Quartz with Harris Poll found similar patterns.
-Relaxation and stress relief were cited by more than half of CBD users, with sleep irregularities not far behind.
+An April 2019 CBD survey by Quartz with Harris Poll differed slightly in that it asked respondents for all the reasons they used CBD instead of just picking the main one, but it found similar patterns.
+Relaxation and stress relief were cited by more than half of CBD users, with sleep irregularities also a common reason.
 Over a third had tried it for physical discomfort, while smaller numbers cited various other reasons (13 percent said “spiritual use”; make of that what you will).

 What Types Of People Are Using CBD?

 Surveys have found that people of all ages use CBD, but it’s more likely if they’re on the young side.
 New Frontier’s study found that 23 percent of respondents in the 18-34 age range had tried it, compared to 21 percent in the 35-54 group and just 14 percent aged 55 and up.
 The Harris poll split the middle group and found that age 45 actually seemed to be the pivot point: people younger than 45 were much more likely to have used CBD than those who were older.

 A January 2019 Consumer Reports survey found a similar youthful tilt to CBD use and examined age differences in the reasons people were using CBD.
 Millennials were much more likely than their elders to be using it for relaxation and stress reduction, while aging baby boomers were more likely to use it for joint discomfort.